LEV7n/infinite-scroll-vue/README.md

 &emsp;&emsp;`nametohsl.js` - my script to colorize users while we awaiting for avatar\
 &emsp;`models` >\
 &emsp;&emsp;`Item.js` - model that using `InfiniteLoader` to structurize received items

+# Yo listen up, it's a story..
+I decided to do all that possible using classes (Factory/Builder) because in my mind it's only way to do project within beautiful and correct structure, interchangeability of classes following patterns.

+I don't like singleton/multiton/object pool patterns.
+I feeling that it slower than factory, and have too unelegan look instead of one i used.